logicalclocks/feature-store-api/docs/hopsworksai/user_management.md

   </figure>
 </p>

-To add a new member to your organization add the user's email and click **Add** The invited user will receive an email with the invitation.
+To add a new member to your organization add the user's email and click **Add**.
+The invited user will receive an email with the invitation.

 An invited user **must accept** the invitation to be part of the organization.
 An invitation will show up in